mtigas/django-gpg-sign-middleware/README.md

 by stashing the PGP "clearsign" header/footer bits (`BEGIN PGP SIGNED MESSAGE` and `BEGIN PGP SIGNATURE` and etc) in HTML comments.

+Because it uses the GPG `--clearsign` mode, anybody with your public key can `curl $URL | gpg` to verify the authenticity of pages generated with this middleware.

 © 2016 Mike Tigas.
 Licensed under the [GNU Affero General Public License v3 or later](LICENSE.md).

 ---